-sulphur dioxide (SO_2) , nitrogen oxides (NO_x) , particulate matter (PM10), carbon monoxide (CO) and non-methane volatile organic compounds (NMVOC).
+In this paper the estimation of air pollution external costs produced by transportation systems in Campania is obtained in function of the total emissions of the main pollutants: sulphur dioxide $(SO_2)$ , nitrogen oxides $(NO_x)$ , particulate matter (PM10), carbon monoxide (CO) and non-methane volatile organic compounds (NMVOC).

-The specific emissions, as well as for greenhouse gases, are deduced by the APAT (2005a) inventory, for the different vehicle categories (see the table in the previous page).
-Total emissions are obtained by multiplying the vehkm/year of each kind of vehicle (see table pg.
-79 on the right) by the corresponding specific emission, in the different contexts (Urban, Extraurban, Motorway).
+The specific emissions, as well as for greenhouse gases, are deduced by the APAT (2005a) inventory, for the different vehicle categories (see table 9).

+Total emissions are obtained by multiplying the veh-km/year of each kind of vehicle (see table 2) by the corresponding specific emission, in the different contexts (Urban, Extraurban, Motorway).
 Table 10 summarises the obtained results.
 Similar results can be obtained by using the COPERT (2005) software to the region of Campania; indeed, the APAT inventory data are based on the COPERT model.

 Total emissions of rail transportation have been estimated in function of kWhs consumed every year from the rail firms in Campania (see table 5) and of the unitary pollution emissions per kWh (see table 11); these last ones are deduced by the study by ENEA (2003).
 In table 11 are summarised also the total emission in Campania due to rail transportation.

-Similarly to the procedure adopted for greenhouse gas emissions, air pollution emissions due to air transportation are estimated in function of LTO cycles of Capodichino airport (ENAC 2005) and of the specific emissions (APAT 2005a) reported in table 12.
+Similarly to the procedure adopted for greenhouse gas emissions, air pollution emissions due to air transportation are estimated in function of LTO cycles of Capodichino airport (ENAC, 2005) and of the specific emissions (APAT, 2005a) reported in table 12.
 Table 13 summarises the results for air transportation.